hhvu0102/unix_basic/installation.md

 Replace `hhvu` with your own NetID.

-If you are on MACS Terminal, do this:
+If you are on Mac Terminal, do this:
 ```
 ssh your-net-id@nova.its.iastate.edu
 ```